jkvastad/Godot-Shader-Tutorials/shader-introduction/README.md

 * Finally we are ready to color pixels.
 This is called [rasterisation](https://en.wikipedia.org/wiki/Rasterisation), where we make a grid of pixels corresponding to the screen or viewport pixels, then look through this grid (or raster) at the scene displayed after all of the above transformations.
 Following [rasterisation rules](https://learn.microsoft.com/en-us/windows/win32/direct3d11/d3d10-graphics-programming-guide-rasterizer-stage-rules) the GPU decides which color to assign to which pixel.

 ## Godot shaders in practice
-When writing godot shaders we will mostly be writing code in a vertex or fragment function (a.k.a. vertex/fragment shaders).
+When writing godot shaders we will mostly be writing code in a vertex or fragment function, a.k.a. vertex/fragment shaders.
 * The vertex shader runs on each vertex of a given mesh prior to the matrix transformations.
 * The fragment shader runs on each pixel after rasterisation.

 It is possible to send data to the fragment shader from the vertex shader.
-This can at first be quite perplexing, as it is not common knowledge how a vertex (a concept close to a point in 3D space) should send data to a screen pixel.
+This can at first be quite perplexing, as it is not obvious how a vertex (a concept close to a point in 3D space) should send data to a screen pixel.
 The answer lies in [barycentric interpolation](https://en.wikipedia.org/wiki/Barycentric_coordinate_system).

 When the fragment shader is to decide what color to choose for its pixel, it is handed a single "best" triangle by the rasterizer.
 The current pixel might not be perfectly on a vertex of this triangle - it is most likely somewhere on the triangles interior.
 To decide on a pixel value, **the fragment shader interpolates a final value based on the values assigned to the triangle's vertices.**